DanielBachler/Tavern-Calculator/README.md

 EX:

 `06 Local Corrupt official black mails inn (*-50% Income This event continues every month till the Corrupt Official is dealt with)`

+# Custom Rule Set Formats

+If you want to have a different format for the rule set file, all you have to do is edit the fileParser.py file's FileParser object.
+You can change keywords for events, and modify application status e.g. "monthly".